fabian-kostadinov/fabian-kostadinov.github.io/_posts/2016-01-10-reading-from-and-writing-to-files-in-apache-camel.md

 		// Use a tool like PDFBox to create text from your bytes.
 		String text = ...;

-		Message out = exchange.getOut();
+		// If we want, we can set the unmarshalled text back into the exchange's out message Message out = exchange.getOut();
 		out.setBody(text);

 		// Don't close input stream here

+		return text;
 	}
 }
 {% endhighlight %}